 In such a partnership Fintech companies gain the much-needed large pool of customers as well as ready capital and resources.
 In addition, the Fintech acquires a reputable brand that will make it easier to attract people of calibre to join the company.
 Such partnership between Financial services and Fintech has grown at a rate of 32% in 2016 to 45% in 2017.

 Fintech is Transforming Banks

-In conclusion, the way Financial Services does it business will totally change within 5 years.
-The key to survival is the prioritising of the innovation process.
-Financial Service that do not Innovate will find themselves left far behind.
+In conclusion, the way Financial Services providers does its business will totally change within 5 years.
+Now with fintech transforming banks, the key to survival is the prioritising of the innovation process.
+Financial Services providers that do not innovate will find themselves left far behind.
 And the key instruments that will propel the organisation in the journey of innovation, setting up of dedicated teams to evaluate emerging new technologies, building partnerships with Fintech and eventually integrate, instil an IT culture that is agile and seamless, listening to the customers and fostering a company culture that encourages innovation.